marceldobehere/Marcel-Engine-Packaging-Kit/README.md

 # Marcel-Engine-Packaging-Kit
 This is a small kit I made for packaging and unpacking games from Marcel Engine

+(Please update to the newest version by running the installer again!
+Updated on 2.8.2021)

 How it works is:
 You can take your game made with Marcel Engine.
 (The exe should be in a folder and all the essential files it needs too!)